HOW WE LIFT THE WORLD

 We have a society of young people who have been conditioned to look outwards for positive reinforcement with a near absent sense of cause and effect.
 Their sense of self and what they feel is tied to external factors and they are answerable only to their feelings.
 Their value system is about immediate reward, recognition, attention, importance, having a platform and making an impact but there is little lasting fulfillment.

 This external locus of control can be very dangerous.
 We have inadvertently diminished our children’s resilience and when the positive feedback ends, through no fault of their own, our children look outwards for relief.
 This is a crisis.
 It must stop.
 The S.E.W Project.

-Changing the world doesn’t have to mean being the first woman to Mars or the first female President of the United States.
-Changing the world can be recognizing the new girl at school in the cafeteria and approaching her and asking her name, where she’s from and would she like to come and meet your friends.
+Lifting the world doesn’t have to mean being the first woman to Mars or the first female President of the United States.
+Lifting the world can be recognizing the new girl at school in the cafeteria and approaching her and asking her name, where she’s from and would she like to come and meet your friends.